lensesio/lenses-helm-charts/charts/lenses-hq/README.md

 ```

 > Note: You need to substitute the placeholder `.` with a reference to your Helm chart registry and repository.
 For example, in the case of ex-Lenses, you need to use lensesio/lenses

+The command deploys LensesHQ on the Kubernetes cluster in the example configuration.
+The Parameters section lists the parameters (#parameters) that can be configured during installation.

+## Parameters

 ## Values